PASTORAL COHORTS

 How long are the pastoral cohorts?

-Cohorts are a two-year commitment.
-We desire that the Lord Jesus would knit these cohorts together so that they cannot think of doing gospel ministry apart from this band of brothers.
+There is a two-year commitment.
+But we desire that the Lord Jesus would knit these cohorts together so that they cannot think of do gospel ministry apart from this band of brothers.

 When do the pastoral cohorts start?